Chapter 7 Explainable class

 # correlation between relative abundance of Genus-Arthrobacter and pH

-tmp <- unlist(dataset$taxa_abund$Genus["k__Bacteria|p__Actinobacteria|c__Actinobacteria|o__Micrococcales|f__Micrococcaceae|g__Arthrobacter", ])
+tmp <- unlist(mt$taxa_abund$Genus["k__Bacteria|p__Actinobacteria|c__Actinobacteria|o__Micrococcales|f__Micrococcaceae|g__Arthrobacter", ])

 t1$plot_scatterfit(x = "pH", y = tmp, point_size = 3, point_alpha = 0.3,